Get a Free Quote

 When balancing your prospecting, however, take care not to become inflexible.
 For example, if you work in a digital industry it will most likely make sense to spend most of your time contacting people through mediums like email, LinkedIn, and other social media sites.

 But when everyone you want to speak to is concentrated in the same locations, it means that the obvious communication channels are probably quite saturated.
 For every prospect you want to speak to on LinkedIn, there are likely another ten salespeople targeting them and clogging up their inboxes.

 For this reason, it can sometimes actually make sense to contact people using a less obvious means.
 If digital natives aren’t replying to your emails, you’ll stand out if you call them instead.
+Also, you can use voicemails to support effective prospecting and lead generation.
 Or if someone with a very bare LinkedIn presence doesn’t pick up the phone, try sending them an online message.